dailydotdev/docs/docs/your-profile/devcard.md

 ![](https://daily-now-res.cloudinary.com/image/upload/v1636632716/docs/devcard20.svg)

-You can also add the DevCard to your Github profile or embed it in a website!
+You can also add the DevCard to your Github profile or embed it on a website!